 failed to materialise and the team went their separate ways, Chris Morris

 took the faux news format and a handful of characters and put his creative energy into making Brass Eye

 , a controversial and vicious satire of the Prime Time News

 format.
 The series not only deconstructed the way the news media told stories, it also made sharp jabs at topics - such as the British government's failure to improve the lot of the underprivileged, the negative effect that borstals have on young offenders, and the gullibility of celebrities when the promise of some good publicity is waved in their faces.

-than they do with you or me."
+than they do with you or me.") from an auto-cue.

 The test was to see if anyone would sign up to these charities and spout whatever nonsense they were given without checking any of their facts first - and they did.
 In droves.
 In fact, it led to one Member of Parliament on the programme asking a question in the House of Commons about "Cake", a "metabolically bisturbile drug" that Morris had completely made up for the programme.

 The result was outrage in some corners of the media and strong approval from the rest, who correctly pointed out that the celebs and MPs were given plenty of time to check the veracity of the charities and could have dropped out at any time.
 Morris also got in a spot of hot water when he inserted a subliminal message in a Brass Eye

 episode attacking the then current Channel 4 boss Michael Grade